| ADMISSIONS | Visit Us | Drive Thru Tour

 Thank you for visiting Worcester State University!
 We hope these highlights have given you a sense of why we are so proud of our university.
 Be sure to visit our website for future on-campus admissions events.

-Throughout the summer, we're hosting virtual information sessions for prospective first-year students and transfer students.
+Sign up to attend a live virtual information session for prospective first-year students and transfer students:

 Sign Up: Information Sessions & Campus Tours